buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 ### Critical Success - Critical Failure

-If check is passed by at least 8 points above the established difficulty, then considers it a Critical Success.
+If the check is passed by at least 8 points above the established difficulty, then it is considered a Critical Success.

-The Narrator may decide to give more information, grant a bonus to subsequent actions (+1)... anything that can enhance how easily the test was passed..
+The Game Master may decide to give more information, grant a bonus to subsequent actions (+1)... anything that can enhance how easily the test was passed..
-Conversely, if the test fails by at least 8 points, the Narrator could describe how miserably the test failed and how the poor result influences the Action and subsequent ones.
+Conversely, if the test fails by at least 8 points, the Game Master could describe how miserably the test failed and how the poor result influences the Action and subsequent ones.

 For every 8 points above or below the established difficulty, one Critical Success or Critical Failure is counted.
 When the manual speaks of 2 Critical Successes, it means passing the test by at least 16 points.
-At the Narrator' \*\*s discretion, a critically failed test cannot be repeated by the same character.
+At the Game Master' \*\*s discretion, a critically failed test cannot be repeated by the same character.

 Consider how competent a character is in order to avoid any check with a foregone conclusion.